 Not only does Tanzania offer first-class wildlife viewing…

-Because Tanzania is vast, it helps when planning to think of four broad areas: the famous 'northern circuit'; the wild parks of southern Tanzania; the remote parks in western Tanzania; and the beaches of the coast & islands.
-The three safari areas are very different; but all combine well with trips to the beach!
+Because the country is vast, it helps to think of Tanzania holidays falling into four broad areas: the famous 'northern circuit' safaris; the wild parks of southern Tanzania; the remote safaris of western Tanzania; and the beaches of the coast & islands.
+Tanzania's three safari areas are very different; but all combine well with trips to the beach!
 Looking at each in more detail:

 Sadly, sometimes the mini-buses out-number the animals here; you can find the side of mass tourism to Africa that we don't like.
 Hence we've strived to find ways of visiting these areas, whilst avoiding the human hotspots.
 The main parks here are: